Local Elections 2022

 Local elections are your chance to vote for your local representative and to have a say in decisions that affect our whole community.
 They are held for city, district, regional councils and (in some parts of New Zealand) for community boards, licensing trusts, and some other organisations.
 District Health Boards are no longer included in local elections because of changes currently underway to our health system.

-In the Far North, our Council currently consists of the Mayor, nine councillors and 19 community board members who are elected to represent the communities of the Far North.
+In the Far North our Council will consist of the Mayor, ten councillors and 19 community board members who are elected to represent our communities.
 They are elected every three years.

 The next local body elections will held be on Saturday 8 October 2022, by postal vote.
 It is important that you have your say in who represents you by voting in the local body elections.

-What's different for local elections in the Far North?
+What's different about this election in the Far North?

 - We've switched to Single Transferable Vote (STV) from a First Past the Post (FPP) voting system.

-- We’re proposing to increase the number of councillors from nine to ten as part of our Representation Review.
+- We’re increasing the number of councillors from nine to ten as part of our Representation Review.

 - We're introducing one district-wide Māori ward in this election.